Cannabis/ CBD extract tested in the lab

 Conclusion

-The use of cannabis for epilepsy has been a form of therapy that can be used for several years.
+The use of cannabis in the context of epilepsy has been a form of therapy that can be used for several years.
 The legal regulations were already changed in 2017 with regard to the prescription of medical cannabis.
 Nevertheless, it is not quite so easy to obtain a prescription.
 A therapy with cannabis can usually only take place when other therapies do not work.

 Cannabis cannot cure epilepsy, as current studies show.
-However, it may be able to reduce the amount of seizures and minimise or prevent lasting damage to the brain.
-If you would like to receive therapy, you can contact your doctor directly.
+However, research has explored its potential association with seizure frequency and possible protection from lasting brain damage.
+If you would like to discuss therapy options, you can contact your doctor directly.

 Further reading: Sources and interesting links